 - Ensure the developer team establishes and applies effective software development processes.

-- Ensure the program office establishes and applies effective acquisition processes, is adequately staffed, and supports application of effective processes by the developer team.
+- Ensure the program office establishes and applies effective acquisition processes, is adequately staffed, and supports the application of effective processes by the developer team.

 - Collect and analyze Earned Value Management (EVM) data at the software level.